WRDS, CRSP, and Compustat

 library(RPostgres)

-Additionally, you have to use multi-factor (i.e., two-factor) authentication since May 2023 when establishing a PostgreSQL or other remote connections.
+Additionally, you have to use two-factor authentication since May 2023 when establishing a PostgreSQL or other remote connections.
 You have two choices to provide the additional identification.
 First, if you have Duo Push enabled for your WRDS account, you will receive a push notification on your mobile phone when trying to establish a connection with the code below.
 Upon accepting the notification, you can continue your work.
-Second, you can log in to a WRDS website that requires multi-factor authentication with your username and the same IP address.
+Second, you can log in to a WRDS website that requires two-factor authentication with your username and the same IP address.
 Once you have successfully identified yourself on the website, your username-IP combination will be remembered for 30 days, and you can comfortably use the remote connection below.

 wrds <- dbConnect(